Students Experiencing Life-Threatening Emergencies (Fainted, Passed-Out, Etc) : Call 9-1-1.

 |MICA Student Affairs

-Discuss health concerns, find out where to go to get help, discuss how your health affects your academics and find out to deal with that
+Discuss health concerns, find out where to go to find help, discuss how your health affects your academic and personal life

 2nd Floor, Bunting